BolunDai0216/BuildingCPP/README.md

 ### Compiler

 The job of the compiler is to transform the pre-processed C++ code into assembly code, which is easier to understand for the machine.
 Take a look at `main.s` for the assembly version of `main.cpp`.

+### Assembler

+The job of the assembler then transforms the assembly code into binaries (`.o` object file).

+### Linker

+The linker then links the object file and the libraries to generate the final executable.